-- These contracts specify that the policyholders pay premiums and, in exchange, get the right to share in the returns on specified underlying items that include (i) a portfolio of similar life insurance contracts and (ii) a contractually specified pool of assets (usually the general fund of the insurer).
+- 55 These contracts specify that the policyholders pay premiums and, in exchange, get the right to share in the returns on specified underlying items that include (i) a portfolio of similar life insurance contracts and (ii) a contractually specified pool of assets (usually the general fund of the insurer).
 The underlying items are contractually neither ring-fenced nor segregated at the level of individual contracts or group of contracts-in other words, no single contract or group of contracts has a right to some specific underlying items.
-All the contracts share in the same pool of underlying items irrespective of the date at which individual policyholders entered their contracts. - The returns from the underlying items are based on contractual and legal terms.
+All the contracts share in the same pool of underlying items irrespective of the date at which individual policyholders entered their contracts. - 56 The returns from the underlying items are based on contractual and legal terms.
 Those terms set out a joint profit sharing (or policyholders' participation).
 The policyholders as a whole, not the individual policyholders, have an enforceable right to the joint profit sharing.
-An essential feature is that the returns from the underlying items to which the policyholders as a whole are entitled only include realised gains or losses-at any reporting date, the policyholders have no right to unrealised gains or losses on the change in the fair value of the underlying items. - 57 The legal and contractual rights conferred to the policyholders usually include: - (a) a collective pecuniary right: at the end of each annual period, the policyholders as a whole are entitled to a minimum share in the realised returns arising from the portfolio of insurance contracts and from the contractually specified pool of underlying assets.
-The insurer might also decide to pay amounts above those required by the contractual terms. - (b) the amount allocated to each individual policyholder is at the entity's discretion: the entity allocates and pays the participation as described above to each individual policyholder and does so within a specified time frame-eight years most of the time starting from the date at which the realised returns occur.
-The entity's management exercises its discretion over the amount and timing (within the confines of the aforementioned time frame) of the payments to make to each individual policyholder.
-Each individual policyholder has an enforceable right to payment once the insurance entity makes a decision with regard to the allocation. - the policyholders are entitled to a minimum (i) 90 per cent of the positive 'technical' returns arising from the portfolio of insurance contracts and (ii) 85% of the realised financial returns arising from the contractually specified pool of underlying assets.
-The terms usually specify that the policyholders' participation is determined on accounting figures prepared in accordance with French GAAPs.
-Consistent with the observation in paragraph 96, this implies that the policyholders' share in the returns of the underlying items is determined on realised gains only.
-The joint contractual profit-share for the year needs to be allocated to individual policyholders within a time limit (most of the time: 8 years).
-Management exercises discretion as to the timing and the amount of the allocation to individual policyholders.
-This implies that, within the portfolio (of similar life insurance contracts managed together): (i)
+An essential feature is that the returns from the underlying items to which the policyholders as a whole are entitled only include realised gains or losses-at any reporting date, the policyholders have no right to unrealised gains or losses on the change in the fair value of the underlying items. - 57 The legal and contractual rights conferred to the policyholders usually include: a guaranteed minimum interest rate (newly written contracts only guarantee 0% guarantee) and a contractual joint profit sharing.
+The latter is such that - (a) a collective pecuniary right: at the end of each accountingannual period, the policyholders' community ispolicyholders as a whole are entitled to at least 90% of a minimum share in the positive technical realised returns arising from the portfolio of insurance contracts and from the contractually specified pool of underlying assets.
+The insurer might also decide to pay amounts above those required by the contractual terms.